raimokr/zabbix_template_gpfs/README.md

 - GPFS Storage Nodes

 Tested with Zabbix 2.4.5 in a productive environment with GPFS Version 4.1.0.0

-Please keep in mind: THIS IS BETA!
-Unfortunately I have no lab environment here for testing, only two productive clusters.
-This is the very first shot.

 So any feedback is welcome!
 Feel free to contribute either directly here on https://github.com/raimokr/zabbix_template_gpfs/ or contact me via email at raimo.kraeuchi@gmail.com